Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: What are their lexical differences?

-Below, we describe each of these in detail.
-In addition, just because two communities have misalignments and conceptual homomorphisms does not necessarily explain what those misalignments and homomorphisms mean, which is central to our goal of understanding tankies in relation to the far-left.
-To address this, we performed a small-scale qualitative analysis (see Appendix~\ref{sec:appendix_qualitative_validation}) with a sample of posts containing misaligned words that inform our interpretations.
-We also performed a quantitative validation experiment (see Appendix~\ref{sec:appendix_quantitative_validation} for details) that further support our interpretations.
+Just because two communities have misalignments and conceptual homomorphisms does not necessarily explain what those misalignments and homomorphisms mean, which is central to our goal of understanding tankies in relation to the far-left.

-\descr{Acceptance of CCP Narratives (Magenta).} Previously, we saw that the most popular topic tankies talk about is about the Uyghur Genocide and their most popular named entity is China.
-While it is possible that tankies may support the narrative of the CCP due to China being an AES country, as well as there being stories of r/GenZedong users attacking Uyghurs and promoting violence against them in the press~\cite{chow2022}, our previous analysis does not provide sufficient evidence to support this conclusion.